zepedrosilva/zepedrosilva/README.md

 I believe in systems thinking - approaching complex problems holistically rather than in isolation.

-My architectural decision process is guided by:
+My architectural philosophy rests on the following mantras:
 * 💻 Developer experience first: If it's painful to work with, it won't scale
 * 🌿 Evolutionary design: Build for today's needs with tomorrow's growth in mind
 * 🔧 Operational excellence: Systems should be observable, debuggable, and maintainable